aws-samples/serverless-patterns/apigw-lambda-bedrock-s3-cdk-python/README.md

 ## Review results

 Go to Amazon S3, and navigate to the S3 bucket.
 It will have a name similar to 'apigwlambdabedrockstack-mybucket...'.
-In the directory `\tmp\` you should see `image-{num}.png`.
+In the S3 bucket you should see `image-{num}.png`.

 Here is an example generated image:
 ![Generated image of rusted oil pipeline](example/image-212.png)

 ## Cleanup

-1. Run below script in the `apigw-lambda-bedrock-cdk-python` directory to delete AWS resources created by this sample stack.
+1. Run below script in the `apigw-lambda-bedrock-s3-cdk-python` directory to delete AWS resources created by this sample stack.
     ```bash
     cdk destroy
     ```